 Meanwhile, other vendors never leave their booth and effortlessly attract tourists to their wares, watching goods fly off of their shelves.

-Why do some shop owners struggle like hell to sell even 1 thing daily while others easily succeed with selling?
+Why do some shop owners struggle like hell to sell even one thing daily while others easily succeed with selling?

 It’s all their energy.
 Stress and tension, versus fun and relaxation.
 Trying out of fear versus being out of fun.